 I like that the aperture click at half stops.
 The lens does feel a little plastic-y, but it feels very good in the hands.
 I do like the image quality from this lens.

 This is hands down my favorite lens to use.
 This lens feels so nice in the hand.
 It’s built really well, and it is absolutely beautiful to look at.
 I love the scalloped all metal focus ring.
 I prefer this type of focus ring over the rubberized rings on most lenses.
 This lens is also really sharp.
 The focus throw, is damn near perfect too.
 M42 mount lenses are plentiful and just dirt cheap these days.
 I use this lens to shoot live music all the time.

 There is a little quirk with these old Takumar lenses.
 The coatings contain thorium oxide.
 When these lenses are left to sit in a dark camera bag for a lot of years, they may develop a yellow haze.
 It is possible to clear to clear it up with ultraviolet light.
 You can read more about radioactive lenses on Camerapedia.

 For this test, I set my Sony A7II on a tripod and set the camera to manual and shot all the images at the same f-stop and focus distance.
 I imported the images to Lightroom Classic CC and only applied the Adobe Color standard profile.
 No other adjustments were made.
 I exported as web ready jpegs.

-This next set was to show flair, unfortunately the sun was changing rapidly because of cloud cover, so allowed the camera to meter the shutter speed.
+This next set was to show flare, unfortunately the sun was changing rapidly because of cloud cover, so allowed the camera meter to set the shutter speed.

 What does this all mean?